stacks-network/docs/_browser/ids-introduction.md

    The system prompts you for an email address.
 This email can be one you entered previously or an entirely new one.
-Blockstack doesn't store this address; it is used during your current Blockstack browser interaction to communicate important information with you.
+Blockstack doesn't store this address; it is used during your current Blockstack Browser interaction to communicate important information with you.

 5. Enter an email and press **Next**.